dxrgrabowski/dxrgrabowski.github.io/source/_posts/2-syscalls-asm-glibc.md

 I know how scary assembly is if you've only heard about it.
 But it's not as scary as they say.
 I'll present everything in a very simple way so that everyone can understand what's going on and what's responsible for what.

+## What is a syscall?
 To fully understand what is happening first I will tell you what is syscall.
 By default, programs run in user mode, which is a restricted execution environment where the program cannot directly access hardware resources.
 In user mode, a program does not have direct access I/O operations, network access, managing system processes or system files.
 To interact with it programs need to communicate with the kernel via kernel mode.

+### Syscall mechanism
 A system call (syscall) is the mechanism by which a program running in user mode requests services from the kernel. e.g. *write()* used in *prinf()* to access stdout or *exit()* to exit process.
 More details and determining the moment at which we switch between modes later in this article.

 I will use *sys_write* and *write()* to differentiate between the real syscall and glibc function call.
+## Writing a program without glibc
 I think now is a good moment to reveal that we can compile a C file without glibc that can be done with flag ```-nostdlib``` the fact is, that this program will not be simmilar to C.
+### Smallest C program without glibc
 ```c
 void _start() {
     __asm__ volatile (